 A judge can order seizure of your car to pay off a money judgment.
 The order directs a court officer, sheriff or deputy to take and sell the car at auction.
 The proceeds are used to pay the court officer, court costs and the judgment.
 Any remaining funds are generally turned over to the debtor.
 If there are not enough sale proceeds to pay the entire judgment, additional assets can be seized until the judgment is paid in full.

 It may be impractical to seek the sale of your car if you have an auto loan.
 The loan must be paid before the money judgment.
 There may not be enough equity to pay the loan, court officer, court costs and judgment.
 You should inform a court officer if your car has a loan against it.
 You should also provide a copy of the court order for seizure to your lender.
 It may stop a seizure or sale.

-Lease Cars Cannot Be Seized
+Leased Cars Cannot Be Seized

 If you lease your car, it cannot generally be seized to satisfy a money judgment against you.
 Only assets you own are subject to seizure by a plaintiff.
 Since a leased car is legally owned by the lessor, it is not reachable by your creditors.
 Generally, the only way to lose a lease car is to miss the payments to the lessor.
-So, if you make your lease payments your car is likely safe from seizure.
+So, if you make your lease payments, your car is likely safe from seizure.

 Bankruptcy Stops Judgment Creditors